kaivantaylor/Machine-Learning/README.md

 Description:
 The purpose of this repository is to understand the basics of machine learning through self-study.
 I would like to further my studies and add to my repitiore of tools as a computer scientist.

-1) For housing (textbook), the problem mimics a Data Scientist whose job is to determine.. \TODO